Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

 Yatsugatake Haramura Winery / Hoshifuru Wine Chardonnay 2023

-A dry white wine made from Chardonnay.
+A dry white wine made from Chardonnay grapes.

 The label design, reminiscent of the star-filled night sky of Haramura, is truly romantic.

-The sharp acidity and refreshing taste seem to pair well with colorful chirashi sushi loaded with ingredients.
+Its sharp acidity and refreshing taste seem to pair well with colorful chirashi sushi loaded with ingredients.

 Yatsugatake Haramura Winery / Hoshifuru Wine Chardonnay 2023